 - Category 1: a combination of type and degree of evaluated teaching experience, within and outside of the department.
 Maximum of five points.

 - Category 2: quality of teaching as indicated by classroom/student evaluations and letters of evaluation.
-Maximum of ten points.
+Maximum of five points.
+SRTI evaluation forms should be used for all teaching TAs as these provide the most objective and effecient way for the Executive Committee to evaluate teaching quality.

 Finally, the academic and teaching subtotals are added for a maximum possible of 20 points.
 The applicant with the most points is then ranked first, the applicant with the second largest number of points, second, etc.